 Marriage and civil partnership

 The Act protects employees who are married or in a civil partnership against discrimination.
 Single people are not protected.
+Successful discrimination claims on this ground are rare.

 Pregnancy and maternity